corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/getting-started/setup-network.md

 ## Before you start

-Before you begin, make sure you [set up your development environment first](setup-environment.md).
+Before you begin, make sure you [install the Corda 5 Developer Preview](download-and-install-corda-5.md).

 ## Configure your network